cortexproject/cortex/docs/operations/blocks-storage.md

   [block_ranges_period: <list of duration> | default = 2h0m0s]

   # TSDB blocks retention in the ingester before a block is removed.
 This should
-  # be larger than the block_ranges_period and large enough to give queriers
+  # be larger than the block_ranges_period and large enough to give
-  # enough time to discover newly uploaded blocks.
+  # store-gateways and queriers enough time to discover newly uploaded blocks.
   # CLI flag: -experimental.tsdb.retention-period
   [retention_period: <duration> | default = 6h]